pengnam/BrainDump/Writings/Profiling Elasticsearch Clusters.md

 https://www.elastic.co/blog/a-heap-of-trouble is the best guide for memory size tuning.

+## Lifecycle of an ES search request
+TODO

 ## Defining Performance
-The goal of cluster design is to reconfigure the cluster to improve its performance.
-We decided that the following metrics are good indicators of performance because they are easier to measure, and are generally agreed upon.
+The goal of cluster profiling is get more information about the steps that would help improve its performance.
+The first step is to determine and to agree on a set of metrics to optimise the cluster for.
+These metrics are limited by the elasticsearch API, and by metrics that we can determine from the cluster itself.

 We can separate performance to CPU based performance and Off-CPU based performance.

-The fact is that a gain in one type of performance will lead to a decline in the other, hence the goal would be to determine the sweet spot that gives a balance of both.
+From the analysis in previous section, we can agree that a gain in one type of performance will lead to a decline in the other hence the goal would be to determine the sweet spot that gives a balance of both.

-The performance based metrics that a cluster are evaluated on are [in brackets are the type of performance that the metric measures]:
+We came up with this tentative list of metrics for each category:

+**CPU Based Performance**
-CPU % on each node (< 80% is ideal) [CPU based performance] A higher CPU% is an indication of higher unreliability.
+1. CPU % of ES Cluster node(< 80% is ideal)
+A higher CPU% is an indication of higher unreliability.

+**Off-CPU Based Performance**
-Search rate per node (lower is generally better)[Off-CPU based performance] Here, off-CPU performance strongly correlates with the search rate of the cluster.
+1. Search rate per node (lower is generally better) This metric refers to the search rate on an individual node.
+Here, off-CPU performance strongly correlates with the search rate of the cluster.
 Minimizing search rate per node generally decreases off-CPU time and also decreases time spent “scattering” and “gathering”.
 Search latency of requests (lower the better) [Overall performance] A lower latency is better.